How to Start an LLC in Florida

 Some third-party companies also offer EIN applications as part of their services.
 But these usually cost extra, while directly applying with the IRS is free.

 Filing your annual reports is required.
-It ensures your LLC's record with the state is always accurate and updated.
-It also informs the state that your business is still active.
+It ensures your LLC's record with the state is always accurate.
+If you need to make changes to your LLC's information, you can do so through the annual report.

 Business entities that don't file their annual reports by the 3rd Friday of September will be dissolved/closed the following Friday.
 You'll need to apply for reinstatement and pay the associated fees to re-establish your LLC.